sillyyilly/Pharmacy-Teller/README.md

 ## User Stories

-- As a user, I want to be able to add a vitamin to my medication list
+- As a user, I want to be able to add an item to an order
-- As a user, I want to be able to switch the pharmacy listed in my profile
-- As a user, I want to be able to upload a picture of my prescription
-- As a user, I want to be able to order medication/vitamins
+- As a user, I want to be able to see my order total price
-- As a user, I want to be able to view my orders
+- As a user, I want to be able to select which item I want to add to my order from options